vaclavrak/python-thermometer/README.md

 ## supported logger

-'thermometer.d18s20.w1' write data from thermometer to logger as list of values
+'thermometer.d18s20.w1' write data from thermometer to logger as list of values, this allow to use i.e. fluent for store data into graphite or another type of data storage.

 ## instalation
 ```
-pip install thermometer
+$ pip install thermometer
 ```